CivicActions/accessibility/_personas/designer-darcy.md

 Evaluating designs for accessibility through online checklists

 ## Pain points
-Information architecture that doesn't allow them to easily find what they are looking for
+Information architecture that doesn't allow them to find what they are looking for